Make space for inclusive design with Cards for Humanity

 Welcome everyone into your process

 At Idean we believe in inclusivity and inclusive design as a process.
-If someone can’t use a product or access a service because they are temporarily, situationally or permanently disabled, or because th they identify doesn’t conform to outdated social ‘norms’, it’s the fault of bad business and lazy design.
+If someone can’t use a product or access a service because they are temporarily, situationally or permanently disabled, or because the way they identify doesn’t conform to outdated social ‘norms’, it’s the fault of bad business and lazy design.

 In a world of lean thinking and ‘move fast and break things’ mentalities, it’s a complicated agenda to push.
 But we’re trying to bring a new way of thinking into our projects at every opportunity and educate our clients as we go.

-We created Cards For Humanity as a practical tool to advocate inclusive design.
-Every pack includes two types of cards - ones which describe a user, ones which describe a diverse range of needs.
+There are two types of cards - ones which describe a user, ones which describe a diverse range of needs.
 These cards combine to set up a variety of scenarios to help test your product, service or user journey from a different perspective.

-Cards For Humanity can be used at many points during the design process, such as:
+Cards for Humanity can be used at many points during the design process, such as:

 - Bringing new perspectives to initial propositions